graft-project/DesignDocuments/RFCs/[RFC-003-RTVF]-RTA-Transaction-Validation-Flow.md

 10. Every supernode in the auth sample, upon receiving an encrypted transaction blob (`/core/authorize_rta_tx` endpoint), encrypted transaction private key and encrypted message key, does next operations:
     1. broadcasts signed pay status with status = **payment_pending** (`/core/update_payment_status` endpoint) over the **P2P network**

-    >**Note:** Can be done by Wallet Proxy Supernode when/if we provide a mechanism for Proxy Supernode validation
+    >**Note:** Can be done by Wallet Proxy Supernode when/if we provide a mechanism for Proxy Supernode validation?

     2. checks correctness of the selected auth sample using payment block hash and RTA payment ID, if it is incorrect, supernode rejects the transaction,
     3. validates transaction by checking its own fee amount and by checking if tx key images of the transaction already exist in the blockchain, transaction pool or the list of RTA transactions currently processed by supernode (double-spent check),
     4. multicasts the signed transaction to other supernodes in the auth sample(multicast message to be handled by `/core/authorize_rta_tx` endpoint).